danielcbit/apcctrl/doc/manual/manual.rst

 The third configuration is where a single computer controls multiple UPSes.
-In this case, there are several instances of apcupsd on the same computer, each controlling a different UPS.
-One instance of apcupsd will run in standalone mode, and the other instance will normally run in network mode.
+In this case, there are several instances of apcctrl on the same computer, each controlling a different UPS.
+One instance of apcctrl will run in standalone mode, and the other instance will normally run in network mode.
 This type of configuration may be appropriate for large server farms that use one dedicated machine for monitoring and